invicticide/fractive/doc/source/introduction.md

 {{QuickStart}}

+# Quick start

 [**If you haven't installed Fractive yet, click here**]({@QuickStart-Installation:inline})

 Create a new story project:

 	fractive create path/to/my/story

-Launch your favorite code editor (I recommend [VS Code](https://code.visualstudio.com)) and open the default story text file, `source/text.md`.
+Launch your favorite code editor -- I particularly like [VS Code](https://code.visualstudio.com) -- and open the default story text file, `source/text.md`.
 You'll see the following:

 	\{{Start}}